Sunday, October 1, 2023

 Open the application folder in VS Code.

-Create a class named ModelBuilderExtensions in the Data folder of your application.
-This will contain an extension method to the ModelBuilder class named Seed().
-Below is the code for the ModelBuilderExtensions class:
+Create a class named SeedUsersRoles in the Data folder of your application.
+This will contain seed data for roles, users, and information about users that belong to roles.
+Below is the code for the SeedUsersRoles class:

 // Seed Roles